Adolescence Science Education (7–12), M.A.T.

 Students electing this concentration must complete the following requirements:

-Secondary Education 7325X, 7671X, 7314X, 7320T, 7315X, 7324X, 7321T, and six (6) credits in science content and six (6) elective credits in Education or science, including general science, to be determined in consultation with and approval of the head of the program in adolescence science education.
+Secondary Education 7507T, 7504X or 7671X, 7314X, 7320T, 7315X, 7324X, 7321T; six credits in science content, including general science; and three additional elective credits in education or science or general science, to be determined in consultation with and approval of the head of the program in adolescence science education.

 Pre-Service (30–37 Credits)

-This specialization leads to both New York State Initial and Professional Teaching Certification in Adolescence Science Education (7-12), with specializations in either biology teacher, chemistry teacher, earth science teacher, or physics teacher, and is designed for candidates who do not have Initial New York State Teaching Certification in Science.
+This concentration leads to both New York State Initial and Professional Teaching Certification in Adolescence Science Education (7–12), with specializations in biology teacher, chemistry teacher, earth science teacher, or physics teacher, and is designed for candidates who do not have Initial New York State Teaching Certification in Science.

 Students electing this concentration must complete the following requirements: